Use of a Generalized Energy Mover's Distance in the Search for Rare Phenomena at Colliders: EMD as High-Level Features

-With both the event distances and the selected high-level features, we performed an exploratory analysis by embedding the events into a two dimensional space using UMAP~\cite{mcinnes2018umap}, as implemented by~\cite{mcinnes2018umap-software}.
+With both the event distances and the selected high-level features, we performed an exploratory analysis by embedding the events into a two-dimensional space using UMAP~\cite{mcinnes2018umap}, as implemented by~\cite{mcinnes2018umap-software}.
+For this, we standartized the features by subtracting their mean and divided by their standard deviation as to guarantee that all features are numerically of the same order of magnitude and adimensional.
 The embeddings for the selected features, for all the event distances, and for the combination of all event distances with the selected features can be seen in~\cref{fig:umap}.
-In this picture we notice how, in a completely unsupervised manner, the embedding of the events through the selected features seems to be able to isolate clusters of events from different samples.
+In this picture, we notice how, in a completely unsupervised manner, the embedding of the events through the selected features seems to be able to isolate clusters of events from different samples.
 The fact that the diboson events appear to be quite separated from those with a $t$-quark suggests that these events are the easiest to classify against the other classes, followed by $t\bar t Z$ events, which occupy mostly a single cluster.
 We also notice that fakes seem to mostly spread throughout all the clusters, highlighting the difficulty of isolating them.
-In the middle figure we show the resulting embedding if we use all the event distances defined above.
+In the middle figure, we show the resulting embedding if we use all the event distances defined above.
+The 1st medoid of each sample, according to the $d(I,J)_{\Delta E}$ distance, is also represented in the embedding space and appears nearly centred on the sample distribution.
 Here again, we confirm the conclusion drawn in the previous section: these distances convey a notion of continuity from diboson events to $tX$ events.
-In the third figure we used all the event distances in addition to the selected features.
-In this case we notice that we can identify the same clusters as those appearing in the first picture, but that the event distances brought in the notion of continuity between events, continuously connecting some of the clusters.
+In the third figure, we used all the event distances in addition to the selected features.
+In this case, we notice that we can identify the same clusters as those appearing in the first picture, but that the event distances brought in the notion of continuity between events, continuously connecting some of the clusters.